Pramuspl/astro-spotify/README.md

 console.log(refreshToken);
 ```

-Save the token in your `.env` file as `SPOTIFY_REFRESH_TOKEN` and remove the `getRefreshToken` call from your code as you won't need it anymore.
+Save the token in your project's `.env` file as `SPOTIFY_REFRESH_TOKEN` and remove the `getRefreshToken` call from your code as you won't need it anymore.

 > ⚠️ You can only run `getRefreshToken()` once.
 Subsequent runs will return an error and you'd need to request a new authorization code from the previous step.

-Your `.env` file should contain following properties:
+Your project's `.env` file should contain following properties:

 ```
 SPOTIFY_CLIENT_ID=